medusajs/medusa/www/apps/docs/content/modules/gift-cards/gift-cards.md

 Some of the [GiftCard](../../references/entities/classes/entities.GiftCard.mdx) entity’s attributes are:

 - `code`: a unique string of random characters.
 This is the code that the customer can use during their checkout to redeem the gift card.
 - `value`: The amount of the gift card.
-This is the amount the customer purchased, or was gifted in the case of custom gift cards.
+This is the amount the customer purchased, or was gifted in the case of customer gift cards.
 - `balance`: The remaining amount of the gift card.
 If the customer uses the gift card on an order, and the order’s total does not exceed the amount available in the gift card, the remaining balance would be stored in this attribute.
 When the gift card is first created, `balance` and `value` have the same value.
 - `is_disabled`: A boolean value indicating whether a gift card is disabled or not.
 - `ends_at`: The expiry date and time of the gift card.